mjspriggs/overview/locations.md

 # Region and data center locations for resource deployment
 {: #locations}

 {{site.data.keyword.cloud}} has a resilient global network of locations to host your highly available cloud workload.
 You can create resources in different locations, such as a region or data center, but with the same billing and usage view.
-You can also deploy your apps to the location that is nearest to your customers to achieve low application latency. {{site.data.keyword.cloud_notm}} provides three tiers of regions: [multizone regions](#x9774820){: term}, single campus multizone regions, and [data centers](#x2439906){: term}.
+You can also deploy your apps to the location that is nearest to your customers to achieve low application latency. {{site.data.keyword.cloud_notm}} provides three tiers of regions: [multizone regions](#x9774820){: term}, [single-campus multizone regions](#x10127487){: term}, and [data centers](#x2439906){: term}.
 {: shortdesc}

 ## Regions